-Venice, FL — Big Brothers Big Sisters serving Sarasota, Manatee, DeSoto, Highlands, Hardee, Charlotte, Lee, Collier, Glades and Hendry counties launches “100 Men in 100 Days” campaign to encourage men to become a Big Brother and volunteer with the organization.
-The recruitment campaign comes at a good time, as there are 276 boys waiting to be matched with a positive male role model.
+Venice, FL (March 15, 2022) — Big Brothers Big Sisters serving Sarasota, Manatee, DeSoto, Highlands, Hardee, Charlotte, Lee, Hendry, and Collier counties launches its “100 Men in 100 Days” campaign to encourage men to become a Big Brother and volunteer with the organization.
+The recruitment campaign comes at a good time, as there are 200 boys waiting to be matched with a positive male role model.

 While Big Brothers Big Sisters accepts volunteers from all walks of life, there is a greater need for male mentors.
-Currently, 52% of the youth we serve in our program are boys and 39% of the volunteers are men.
-Now more than ever, Big Brothers Big Sisters needs men to step up and start something.
+Currently, 49% of the youth in the program are boys and 38% of the volunteers are men.

 Research shows that having the positive influence of a “Big” makes a real difference in the life of a child.
-“Littles” experience improvements in academic performance, behavior and relationships at home and elsewhere, according to independent studies.
-In the Decisions to Win program, 97% of the seniors who completed the program graduated from high school.
-“Littles” have also demonstrated better success in school with 93% improving or maintaining their academic performance.
+“Littles” experience improvements in academic performance, behavior, and relationships at home and elsewhere, according to independent studies.